allen-adastra/xarray_jax/README.md

 However, this experiment aims to:
 1. Take a more minimialist approach (and thus neglects some features such as support JAX arrays as coordinates).
 2. Find a solution more compatible with common JAX PyTree manipulation patterns that trigger errors with Xarray types.
 For example, it's common to use boolean masks to filter out elements of a PyTree, but this tends to fail with Xarray types.

+## Acknowledgements
+This repo was made possible by great discussions within the JAX + Xarray open source community, especially [this one](https://github.com/pydata/xarray/discussions/8164).
+In particular, the author would like to acknowledge @shoyer, @mjwillson, and @TomNicholas.